 Respectively, don’t let their laziness bother you and preoccupy your thoughts.

 Lazy employees tend to perform their responsibilities moderately and have difficulty meeting deadlines.
 Take note of that and don’t entrust them with important tasks.

-Sometimes it’s better to do the job yourself and put in some extra effort, rather than complying with a slacker and risking the success of a project.
+Sometimes it’s better to do the job yourself and put in some extra effort, rather than comply with a slacker and risk the success of a project.

-If it doesn’t affect your work directly or the projects you are part of, don’t feel obligated to do your lazy coworker' tasks.
+If it doesn’t affect your work directly or the projects you are part of, don’t feel obligated to do your lazy coworker's tasks.

 This won’t improve the situation for you and will only help your coworker get away with their idleness.

 Don't let others bring you down!
 Keep your eyes on the prize and concentrate on what you need to get done.